Everything You Need to Know About the Short-Haired Australian Shepherd

 Australian Shepherds were initially bred to work, herding livestock on farms.
 As a result, they have a high energy level and need 30 to 60 minutes of physical activity daily to stay happy and healthy.

-A good daily walk is essential.
-Aussies love walking, running, agility trials, and Frisbee games.
 Australian Shepherds also need mental stimulation to stay challenged.
 It can be obedience training or simple puzzle toys.

 Training methods with positive reinforcement work for Aussies.
-They follow the command of their trainer, and in return, they get rewards like food, praise, or simple belly rubs.
+They follow the command of their trainer, and in return, they get rewards like food, praise, or belly rubs.

-You should note that Australian Shepherds can become bored and destructive without enough exercise and mental stimulation.
+It’s worth noting that Australian Shepherds can become bored and destructive without enough exercise and mental stimulation.

 This breed doesn’t like being a couch potato, so be prepared to spend time training and playing with your Aussie every day.